Posts: 3,771

 Today was the first shave using my newly acquired vintage puck of Williams.
 I soaked it 24 hours in the bottom of a mug (pictured) that has almost the same diameter as the puck (water just barely covering the top of the soap).
 This was my way of re-hydrating and reviving the soap.
 I dumped and refreshed the water three separate times and the puck was ready for use this morning.
 What a complete difference from the modern pucks.
 WOW!
 I will state for the record - I am able to achieve decent results from the modern pucks.
 The lather I achieved today though was in no way comparable to the modern Williams.
 It was a thick, yogurt like, creamy lather.
 There was also NO dissipation.
 As for the shave performance, I have to admit there was not as much of a night and day difference.
 Still very slick, but it's a bit more protective than the modern version and the post shave feel is better too.
 For $5, I consider it a good purchase.

-Three passes today with the Ever Ready 1912 provided a BBS result with no irritation or mishaps.
-Surprisingly, I did have enough lather in my brush for two more passes.
 You could have slipped the blooming.....
-The soap would have worked just as good.
+Angry The soap would have worked just as good.
 But on that note I am glad you now know the joys of Vintage Williams!!!
 Welcome to that show!!!

 Thanks, Fuzzy.